 Legal documents are served by our Civil Department.
 Click below for more information about the services and fees associated with civil processing.

-Contact the Court Clerk’s Office located in the Blaine County Judicial Building at 201 First Avenue South, Ste.
-100 in Hailey, Idaho to see if you qualify for a civil protection order and apply for one.
+Contact the Court Clerk’s Office to see if you qualify for a civil protection order (phone 208-788-5521).
+The court is located in the Blaine County Judicial Building at 201 First Avenue South, Ste.
+100 in Hailey, Idaho.
 Restraining Orders are another issue and require the assistance of an attorney.
-For more information see
+For more information see http://icdv.idaho.gov/help/protectionorders.html

 All fees are per service and return (two defendants equals two services/returns even if they are at the same address).